Nexmo/nexmo-developer/_tutorials/real-time-feed.md

 ## Send in an SMS

 Your base application is now up and running and ready to log events.
-You can test this basic application by sending an SMS into any Nexmo Number linked to a Voice app, where the number has voice and SMS capbilities.
-If you are not sure how to create a voice app you can review [this information](/concepts/guides/applications/curl#getting-started-with-applications).
-The reason you need to go through this additional step is that Messages and Dispatch API does not currently support inbound SMS, only outbound SMS, so you have to use the account level webhook to receive inbound SMS notification.
-We support this in this tutorial to allow the user to sign up to receive real-time data.
+You can test this basic application by sending an SMS into any Nexmo Number linked to any Voice app, where the Nexmo Number has voice and SMS capbilities.
+If you don't have a voice application, and are not sure how to create one, you can review [this information](/concepts/guides/applications/curl#getting-started-with-applications).
+The reason you need to go through this additional step is that Messages and Dispatch API does not currently support inbound SMS, only outbound SMS, so you have to use the account-level webhook to receive inbound SMS notifications.

-When you examine the tracing information produced when you send in an SMS you will see something similar to the following:
+When you examine the tracing information produced when you send in an SMS you see something similar to the following:

 ```
 ** inbound_sms **